krishan-bhadana/spychat/README.md

 # spychat

-The program allow its users to communicate with each other secretly using cryptography technique
+The program allow its users to communicate with each other secretly using encryption technique

 this is a account based app where user has to login to their respective account to send an read messages